 I have known Mr M since childhood.
 He used to admire me and wanted to marry me.
-But the proposal didn’t work out due to a misunderstanding and we went our separate ways.
+But the proposal didn’t work out due to a misunderstanding, and we went our separate ways.
 Now we have become late-life lovers.
 But he won’t leave his wife but won’t let me go either.

 Counsellor Deepak says:

 This does seem like a sticky situation for you.
-In such situations, [restict]knowing and remembering your own purpose helps the most.
-Ask yourself the following few questions: How do I want my personal and romantic life to look like 3 years from now?
+In such cases, knowing and remembering your purpose helps the most.
+Ask yourself the following few questions: How do I want my personal and romantic life to look like three years from now?
 Do I want a family?
 Will the instability and infrequency of my relationship with Mr M be able to get me closer to my personal goals?
 Can I use emotions alone for Mr M as a license enough to get into another sticky situation, involving far too many people this time around?

 Emotions are not everything